Trenton Six: Outcome

-After a mistrial, four of the men were acquitted in a third trial.
-Collis English was convicted.
-Ralph Cooper pleaded guilty, implicating the other five in the crime.
-The jury recommended mercy for these two men, with prison sentences rather than capital punishment.
-These two convictions were also appealed; the State Supreme Court said the court had erred again.
-It remanded the case to the lower court for a fourth trial in 1952.
+After the second trial ended in mistrial in February 1951, a third trial commenced.
+In June 1951, four of the Trenton Six were acquitted.
+Collis English and Ralph Cooper were still found guilty, but given life imprisonment rather than capital punishment.
+These two convictions were also appealed.
+In late November 1952, the New Jersey Supreme Court once again ruled that the trial court had erred.
+It remanded the case to the lower court for a fourth trial to occur.